dcooney/unsplash-wp/unsplash-stock-photo-library/README.txt

 = Are there server requirements? =

-Yes, this plugin needs to be able to write temporary images into wp-content/plugins/unsplash-stock-photos directory for image processing prior to being uploaded to the media library.
+Yes, this plugin needs to be able to write temporary images into wp-content/plugins/unsplash-stock-photo-library directory for image processing prior to being uploaded to the media library.

+Some hosts lock down their servers and you may be required to update your php.ini or .htaccess in order to use this plugin

 == Installation ==

+How to install Ajax Load More.

 = Using The WordPress Dashboard =